-Treating acute sciatica
+Treating short-term sciatica

 Over-the-counter (OTC) painkillers are usually effective in relieving pain.
 Painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, are thought to work best.
-Ibuprofen is usually recommended rather than aspirin because there is less chance of adverse side effects.
-Children who are under the age of 16 should not take aspirin.

 NSAIDs may not be suitable if you have asthma, high blood pressure, liver disease, heart disease or a history of stomach and digestive disorders.
 In these circumstances, paracetamol is likely to be a more suitable painkiller for you.
 Your GP or pharmacist will be able to advise you.